 International Studies: Universidad del País Vasco, San Sebastián, Spain; Universidad Tecnológica Equinoccial (Fulbright-Hays Scholar), Quito, Ecuador; and Universidad de Valencia, Valencia, Spain.

 Dr. Kennedy joined the University of Texas at Tyler School of Education in 2009.
 Prior to that time, she worked at the University Corporation for Atmospheric Research (UCAR) in Boulder, Colorado (2003-2009), and at the University of Idaho in Moscow, Idaho (1998-2003).
-She currently serves as the President-Elect of the International Council of Associations for Science Education (ICASE) and is a member of the National Science Teachers Association (NSTA) International Advisory Board.
+During that time, she served on the management team of The GLOBE Program for 11 years (2001-2012), and as the director of the GLOBE International Division from 2003-2012.
+She currently co-directs the UT Tyler GLOBE U.S. Partnership, serves as the President-Elect of the International Council of Associations for Science Education (ICASE) and is a member of the National Science Teachers Association (NSTA) International Advisory Board.
 She also serves on the Board of Directors for SCUBAnauts International, on the NOAA National Marine Sanctuaries Ocean for Life Program Steering Committee, and as the Texas State Representative for the National Network for Early Language Learning (NNELL).
 In addition, she is the Vice President of the EnviroGen International Foundation.
 Her K-12 teaching experience includes 8 years at the secondary level and 7 years at the elementary/middle school level.
 She has traveled to over 80 countries through her work and educational experiences and has taught English, science and social studies lessons in classrooms around the world.

 Teaching Endorsements (Idaho, Oregon, and Washington)